Shamir-Lab/SPRINT/README.txt

-This code was devloped using R version 3.4.1 and runs exclusively on the datasets from the SPRINT trial (NEJM 2015) This data can be requested through BioLINCC: https://biolincc.nhlbi.nih.gov/studies/sprint_pop/ Needed libraries and their versions (updated versions probebly will work as well): ggplot2_2.2.1,sas7bdat_0.5,survival_2.41-3 impute_1.50.1,PRROC_1.3
+This code was developed using R version 3.4.1 and runs exclusively on the datasets from the SPRINT trial (NEJM 2015) This data can be requested through BioLINCC: https://biolincc.nhlbi.nih.gov/studies/sprint_pop/ Needed libraries and their versions (more recent versions will probably work as well): ggplot2_2.2.1,sas7bdat_0.5,survival_2.41-3 impute_1.50.1,PRROC_1.3
 This code assumes all datasets and scripts are in the current working directory (i.e. under "./") in order to reproduce the results correctly please execute the code as follows:
 1) run the source() function for the following scripts: